tayrone/tayrone/README.md

 📈 I am a Data Engineer with a Bachelor degree in Computer Engineering and a Master's degree in Bioinformatics.

-🏥 I currently work at InLab - HCFMUSP, São Paulo, Brazil.
+🏥 I currently work at the Oncoclinicas Group, the greatest healthcare institution for cancer treatment in latin america.

 👨‍💻 I mostly program in Python.
-I am also proficient in R, Shell Scripting, SQL and Power BI. <br/>
+I am also proficient in SQL, R and Shell Scripting. <br/>

 📥 If you are interested in my career and/or want to check my contact information, check out my [LinkedIn](https://www.linkedin.com/in/tayronem/) and my [CV](https://github.com/tayrone/cv_sketch).